joncarter1/effective-ml-practical/1_cookiecutter_research/README.md

 git add *  .editorconfig .gitignore .pre-commit-config.yaml
 git commit -m "Initial commit"
 ```
-`pre-commit` will instruct you on how to fix these errors and (unless you explicitly use the `--no-verify` option) won't commit your code until you do so.
-(Hint: Look at the `scripts/example.py` file for an alternative to the insecure `load_dotenv` function).
+`pre-commit` will fix some of these errors automatically, and instruct you on how to fix the rest.
+Unless you explicitly use the `--no-verify` option, `pre-commit` won't commit your code until all of these checks pass.
+(Hint: See the [dotenv](https://pypi.org/project/python-dotenv/#getting-started) library for an alternative to the insecure `load_dotenv` function).

+To re-run the checks, remember to stage your new edits with `git add` then run `git commit` again.
+This may take a few attempts to fix them all.

 ### b.
 Testing
 Next, run `pytest` from the root of the repository.
 This will run the tests implemented within the `tests` folder.
 This will automatically generate statistics such as the proportion of code within your package covered by the tests i.e. the test coverage.

 In the `utils.py` file, there is a function called `patchify_images` that will fail its associated tests.
-</br>This function is supposed to reshape input images into the input shape used by a Vision Transformer (ViT) model.
+This function is supposed to reshape input images into the input shape used by a Vision Transformer (ViT) model.
 However, it was generated by [Github Copilot](https://github.com/features/copilot) and isn't quite right.

-**Task**: Fix the function implementation so that the associated unit tests pass. n.b the goal here is not to test your tensor manipulation skills, but to illustrate how we can write simple tests for custom tensor operations.
+**Task**: Fix the function implementation so that the associated unit tests pass.

+The goal here is not to test your tensor manipulation skills, but to illustrate how we can write simple tests for custom tensor operations.
 Feel free to find a correct implementation online e.g. from [einops](https://github.com/arogozhnikov/einops) to insert.

 <sub><sup>n.b. this simple test case comes from (painful) personal experience, where I nearly completely dropped a (good) idea because an iffy `torch.reshape` operation was causing a silent bug in my code.</sup></sub>